 You may feel a little lost in the world of complicated jargon and legal terminology.
 Don’t worry!
 We’re here to break it down for you.
 Whether you’re in the process of getting credentialed or not, see how you might be able to use those credentials to help your private practice.

-Below are 5 questions you should ask insurance companies to familiarize yourself with coverage and limitations of your client’s plans:
+Here are 5 questions you should ask insurance companies to learn coverage and limitations of your client’s plans:

 1. Does this company offer insurance coverage for nutritional coaching?